 Marijuana Business Daily reporter John Schroyer is on the ground in California, posting firsthand accounts detailing this week’s historic launch of the state’s recreational marijuana market.

 Scroll down for an inside account from marijuana business executives pioneering the state’s new adult-use market, which Marijuana Business Daily estimates will generate at least $4 billion in annual retail sales in several years.
-Click here to reach Part II and here for Part III.
+Click here to read Part II, here for Part III and here for Part IV.

 Also, check out our observations and business intelligence gleaned from the first day of sales Monday.